fritzamix/FirstLastNameByEnum/README.md

           - Note: **(intUserSelection - 1)** is used to account for that fact arrays are zero-based, while the user's selection is one-based
               - For example, array is 0 = user's selection is 1, array is 1 = user's selection is 2, etc...
     - If the criteria above is false, it will default to the format **LastCommaFirst**
-        - The criteria would be false if the user's input is not valied (either not a number or within the valid range)
+        - The criteria is false if the user's input is not valid (either not a number or within the valid range)
 ### CombineFirstAndLastName Code ###
 ```cs
 public static string CombineFirstAndLastName(string firstName, string lastName, NameFormat nameFormat)